 6.3.2 Mean Target Headway

-By definition, headway is the time between two successive vehicles as they pass a point on the roadway, measured from the same common feature of both vehicles (for example, the front axle or the front bumper).
+Headway is the time between two successive vehicles as they pass a point on the roadway, measured from the same common feature of both vehicles (for example, the front axle or the front bumper).
 As vehicles drive closer together, the headway decreases and the throughput of the roadway increases.
-A related concept is the gap, which is the time or distance from the back bumper of the first lead vehicle to the front bumper of the second following vehicle.
+A related concept is the gap, which is the time or distance from the back bumper of the first vehicle to the front bumper of the second vehicle.

-Paramics is a gap acceptance model, which means that several vehicle behaviors depend on the minimum headway vehicles are willing to accept.
+Several vehicle behaviors depend on the minimum headway vehicles are willing to accept.
 An example is the smallest gap that a vehicle will accept when it merges or changes lanes.
 In Paramics, the MEAN TARGET HEADWAY coefficient strongly influences this behavior.

 In effect, reducing the MEAN TARGET HEADWAY coefficient makes vehicles drive more aggressively and increases capacity.
 Therefore, base any adjustments to this coefficient on the prevalent driving style in the study area.
 People tend to drive more aggressively in big, congested cities than they do in uncongested rural areas or small towns.
 As such, use the following as the initial starting point for the MEAN TARGET HEADWAY